bytebase/bytebase.com/content/blog/postgres-vs-mysql.md

 Even though MySQL adopts GPL, some people still are concerned that MySQL is owned by Oracle.
 It's also the reason that MariaDB is forked from MySQL.

+## Connection Model

+Postgres uses process per connection where each connection spawns a new process.
+MySQL uses thread per connection where each connection spawns a new thread.
+Thus Postgres provides better isolation, e.g. an invalid memory access bug only crashes a single process instead of the entire database server.
+On the other hand, the process model consumes more resources.
+Thus for Postgres production deployment, it's recommended to proxy the connection via a connection pooler such as [PgBouncer](https://www.pgbouncer.org/) or [pgcat](https://github.com/postgresml/pgcat).

 ## Performance